brooklabteam/BIOS27816-pop-bio-global-health/README.md

 	    * public health policy and access
 	    * vaccine hesitancy
 	    * complex transmission dynamics (animal reservoirs, environmental transmission, metapopulation dynamics, sexually transmitted diseases)
-* 10:20-11:30am: Activity: Compartmental modeling of HIV in Harare via ShinyApp
+* 10:20-11:30am: Computer Tutorial: Exploring and visualizing infectious disease data using R
-* 11:30-11:45am: Introduce homework: Build a model diagram diagram for your disease of interest and define its states and processes.
+* 11:30-11:45am: Introduce homework: Build a model diagram for your disease of interest and define its states and processes.
 * [Homework due on Monday, January 15](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/assignment-templates/HW-Jan15-Model-Diagram.pdf): Build a model diagram for your disease of interest and define its states and processes.

 **Friday, January 12: Course field trip to AIGHD and Museum Vrolik**